John Arnatt

-John Edwin Arnatt (9 May 1917 – 21 December 1999) was a British actor.
+John Edwin Arnatt (9 May 1917 – 21 December 1999) was a British actor, best known for his role in Doctor Who where he played Time Lord Cardinal Borusa in the 1978 serial The Invasion of Time (1978).

+Life and career

 Early life and education

-John Arnatt was born in Petrograd, Russia on 9 May 1917.
+John Edwin Arnatt was born in Petrograd, Russia on 9 May 1917.
 His parents were Francis and Ethel Marion (née Jephcott) Arnatt.
 He attended Epworth College.
 Arnatt trained for the stage at the Royal Academy of Dramatic Art.

 Career

-One of Arnatt's most high-profile roles was as "The Deputy Sheriff of Nottingham" in the fourth and final season of 1955-60 TV series The Adventures of Robin Hood starring Richard Greene.
+One of Arnatt's most high-profile roles was as "The Deputy Sheriff of Nottingham" in the fourth and final series of 1955-60 TV series The Adventures of Robin Hood starring Richard Greene.
 His character filled in for Alan Wheatley, who played the regular sheriff.
 Arnatt's character was introduced and interacted with Wheatley's character in the episode "The Devil You Don't Know".
 In the 1962 film Dr Crippen, starring Donald Pleasence (who also had a recurring role in "The Adventures of Robin Hood" as Prince John), Arnatt played Chief Inspector Walter Dew.
 Arnatt also played an imitation "M" to Tom Adams' imitation James Bond in two films, Licensed to Kill and Where the Bullets Fly (1966).
 In 1967, Arnatt got something of a promotion when he played the High Sheriff of Nottingham opposite Barrie Ingham's Robin in the film A Challenge for Robin Hood.

 Never well known, he amassed numerous television credits in programmes such as Steptoe and Son, Keeping Up Appearances, Dangerfield, Lovejoy, The Professionals, House of Cards, Thriller and Z-Cars.
 He had a recurring role in the first two series of the ITV legal drama, The Main Chance (1969–70) and in Doctor Who he was the second actor to play Time Lord Cardinal Borusa in the serial The Invasion of Time (1978).

 Later, in the television film, Marple: The Moving Finger (1985), he played Reverend Guy Calthrop.

-In 1995 he was elected Master of the Green Room Lodge no. 2957.
+As a Freemason, he was elected Master of the Green Room Lodge no. 2957 in 1995.

-Death
+Personal life and death

+Arnatt was married twice and had one child.

-John Arnatt died at the age of 82 on 21 December 1999.
+Arnatt died aged 82, on 21 December 1999.